 If you have misaligned or crooked teeth and suffer from TMJ pain, Invisalign may help.
-Invisalign use a series of clear aligners to straighten teeth gradually and give patients a more balanced bite.
+Invisalign uses a series of clear aligners to straighten teeth gradually and give patients a more balanced bite.
 However, this option is not good for patients who clench and grind their teeth as a result of TMJ and cannot stop bruxism.

 Oral appliances act like mouth guards, covering and protecting teeth to prevent further wear and tear.
 This treatment can be worn overnight or during anxiety-inducing situations.
 Oral appliances take pressure off of the jaw and prevent teeth from clenching and grinding.

 If teeth have become worn down or damaged due to a TMJ disorder, Dr. Randall or Dr. Melissa Stewart will help coordinate restorative and cosmetic treatment.
-We offer dental crowns, porcelain veneers, dental implants, and more to restore the form and function of patient’s teeth and gums.
+We offer dental crowns, porcelain veneers, dental implants, and more to restore the form and function of a patient’s teeth and gums.